Article

 Vultr-Flavored Markdown

-Use Vultr-flavored Markdown when writing for Vultr Docs.
+Use the Vultr-flavored Markdown when writing for Vultr Docs.
 Vultr-flavored Markdown is Vultr's in-house, non-standard Markdown format.
 Please pay special attention to code blocks and keystroke symbols.
 The main differences between Vultr-flavored Markdown and other common Markdown flavors are:

 • Vultr uses a special syntax to represent keystrokes, which is explained later in this article.